Artist Residency “XR Fall” in Vancouver – Immersive Realities

 We strongly advise you not to wait until the last days of the call for applications to submit your project, in order to avoid any technical issues.

 By registering, you acknowledge that you are the author of the submitted project and/or you are authorized to submit the project by all the other right holders.
-The Forum des images, Embassy of France in Canada, Emily Carr University of Art + Design, the Alliance française Vancouver and the Institut français cannot be responsible in any way for any claim, conflict or lawsuit in connection with the registration of the project.
+The Forum des images, Embassy of France in Canada, Emily Carr University of Art + Design, the Centre for Digital Media, and the Alliance française Vancouver cannot be responsible in any way for any claim, conflict, or lawsuit in connection with the registration of the project.

 3.2 – Information required